 Photosynthesis is the biological process by which all green plants, photosynthetic bacteria and other autotrophs convert light energy into chemical energy.
-In this process glucose is synthesised from carbon dioxide and water with the presence of sunlight and oxygen gas is released out into the atmosphere as the byproduct of photosynthesis.
+In this process, glucose is synthesised from carbon dioxide and water in the presence of sunlight.
+Furthermore, oxygen gas is released out into the atmosphere as the byproduct of photosynthesis.

-A balanced chemical equation for the photosynthesis process is
+The balanced chemical equation for the photosynthesis process is as follows:

 During the biosynthetic phase, carbon dioxide and water combine to give carbohydrates i.e. sugar molecules.
 This reaction of carbon dioxide is termed as carbon fixation.
 Different plants follow different pathways for carbon fixation.

 Based on the first product formed during carbon fixation there are two pathways: the C3 pathway and C4 pathway.

 The majority of plants produce 3-carbon acid called 3-phosphoglyceric acid (PGA) as a first product during carbon dioxide fixation.
 Such a pathway is known as the C3 pathway which is also called the Calvin cycle.

 Calvin Cycle occurs in three steps:

 In the first step, the two molecules of 3-phosphoglyceric acid (PGA) are produced with the help of the enzyme called RuBP carboxylase.
 Later in the second and third steps, the ATP and NADPH phosphorylate the 3-PGA and ultimately produces glucose.
 Then the cycle restarts again by regeneration of RuBP.

 Beans, Rice, Wheat, and Potatoes are an example of plants that follow the C3 pathway